rust-lang/reference/src/visibility-and-privacy.md

 In addition to public and private, Rust allows users to declare an item as visible only within a given scope.
 The rules for `pub` restrictions are as
 follows:
-- `pub(in path)` makes an item visible within the provided `path`. `path` must be an ancestor module of the item whose visibility is being declared.
+- `pub(in path)` makes an item visible within the provided `path`.
+  `path` must be a simple path which resolves to an ancestor module of the item whose visibility is being declared.
+  Each identifier in `path` must refer directly to a module (not to a name introduced by a `use` statement).
 - `pub(crate)` makes an item visible within the current crate.
 - `pub(super)` makes an item visible to the parent module.
 This is equivalent to `pub(in super)`.